Cottonwood Canyon (view northwest) |

 Overview

-Jumbo Springs is small (4,631 acres) wilderness area, measuring only 3.5 miles long and 1.5 miles wide.
+Jumbo Springs is small (4,631 acres) wilderness area, measuring only about 3.5 miles long and 1.5 miles wide.
 What it lacks in size, it makes up for in that it is located in a remote, sparsely-vegetated, rugged region of granitic ridges and canyons on the far east end of Lake Mead.
 The area sits on the southeast side of Jumbo Peak, uphill from the boundary of Lake Mead National Recreation Area.
 Three major washes cut across the wilderness area, draining east and south towards the lake.
-Elevations range from 4,700 feet on a ridge in the northwest side, to washes at about 2,700 feet along the southeast side of the area.
+Elevations range from a 4,700-ft ridge on the northwest side, to washes at about 2,700 feet in the southeast.
 The area offers grand views of Lake Mead and the lower reaches of the Grand Canyon.
-Water can be found in springs and in the granite, water-polished potholes in Cottonwood Spring. |
+In Cottonwood Canyon, water can be found at springs and in water-polished granite potholes, otherwise the area is dry.

 If you hike in wilderness areas, help protect them by learning about and reporting noxious and invasive weeds.